MicrosoftDocs/learn/learn-pr/azure/aks-app-package-management-using-helm/includes/7-exercise-manage-helm-release.md

     Each of these values is used in the `templates/deployment.yaml` file.

 1. Next, search for the `ingress` value in the `values.yaml` file.
 You'll use these values to generate the `ingress.yaml` manifest file.
-Here is an extract of the `ingress` section in the `values.yaml` file.
+Here's an extract of the `ingress` section in the `values.yaml` file:

     ```yml
     ingress: